izmalk/vaticle-docs/0001-typedb/02-dev/01-connections.md

 ### Durability

-TypeDB writes transactions to a write-ahead-log upon commit, ensuring they can be recovered if an unexpected failure (e.g., power outage) occurs before the data is modified.
+TypeDB writes transactions to a write-ahead log upon commit, ensuring they can be recovered if an unexpected failure (e.g., power outage) occurs before the data is modified.

 <div class="note">